Richard Beaudoin

 Assistant Professor of Music

-Richard Beaudoin studies audio recordings, investigating the expressive rhythm of the (often overlooked) sounds made by the body of the performer, their instrument, and the recording medium itself.
-His book-in-progress on the subject — Sounds as They Are — contributes to the fields of analytic aesthetics, music theory, and sound studies.
+Richard Beaudoin analyzes audio recordings, investigating the expressive rhythm of sounds made by the performer's body, their instrument, and the recording medium itself.
+His book Sounds as They Are (Oxford University Press, 2024) includes chapters on sounds of breath, sounds of touch, sounds of effort, surface noise, and inclusive track analysis (ITA).
+His research contributes to the fields of music theory, analytic aesthetics, and sound studies.

 + View more